Download and print as a PDF (546kB pdf)

 We have included a symptom diary for you to keep track of your symptoms.
 This will help you to be in control of managing your symptoms.

 Keep this diary for the first 12 to 20 weeks of your treatment.
-It will help you and your specialist team to decide what medicines will give you the best quality of life with the hormone therapy.
+It will help you and your specialist team to decide what medicines will give you the best quality of life with the anti-hormone therapy.

 DATE | SYMPTOM | FREQUENCY | MANAGED WITH | OUTCOME |